 “Like [Audre] Lorde, I don’t write to receive pity or an apology for the hurts imposed upon me.
 I write to speak up, to acknowledge the devastation wrought among us when a human life is omitted in the midst of humanity and treated as less than a treasure amid life in general.” – Zenju Earthlyn Manuel The Way of Tenderness: Awakening Through Race, Sexuality, and Gender

 My work is primarily mixed-media arts combining text/poetry, collage or transferred images, paint, fiber arts, and beadwork, with a use of found and repurposed items.
-The work explores themes of love, gender, motherhood, spirituality, sexuality, history, borders, culture, privilege and oppression, abuse, freedom and revolution – and how all of these are interconnected.
-I am inspired by Indigenous peoples, diasporic communities of color, spirituality and textiles from around the world, and being a part of cultural preservation by keeping traditions alive and passing them on to new generations.
+The work explores themes of love, gender, motherhood, spirituality, sexuality, history, bodies, borders, culture, privilege and oppression, abuse, freedom and revolution – and how all of these are interconnected.
+I am inspired by Indigenous peoples, diasporic communities of color, spirituality and textiles from around the world, and being a part of cultural preservation by keeping my Indigenous-Black ancestral traditions alive and passing them on to new generations.

 I am a self-taught artist, happy in my “folk” or “primitive” state as I feel that my work is infused with my cultures and soul.
 I most appreciate the work of other folk and self-taught artists who are willing to experiment with technique and materials in new ways.
 My own work began to take on more dramatic experimentation under a recent five year mentorship by another known local artist.
 Although that relationship has since dissolved, my work and access to appropriate tools and insight is forever improved and evolving because of it.
 Frida Kahlo is, perhaps, my main inspiration towards being an artist.
-I relate to the way she challenged gender roles, sexuality, and disability while also being deeply political and infusing her self-taught art with all of those issues.
-Other favorites include Mickalene Thomas, Mario Moore, Christi Belcourt, Dylan Miner, Roberto Diago, Jean-Michel Basquiat, Judith Scott, Carrie Mae Weems, and more.
+I relate to the way she challenged gender roles, and embraced her sexuality and disability while also being deeply political and infusing her self-taught art with all of those issues.
+Other favorites include Le’Andra LeSeur, Mickalene Thomas, Mario Moore, Christi Belcourt, Dylan Miner, Roberto Diago, Jean-Michel Basquiat, Judith Scott, Carrie Mae Weems, and more.
 I love noticing and exploring how artists produce conversations with other artists and art methods through their art, and how recontextualizing, reclaiming, and critiquing of past art, symbolism, and imagery builds new understandings both between artists themselves and with audiences.